fbpx

 5. Think before you talk.
 Reflect on what you are going to say before talking to the police.
 Be truthful and as detailed as possible, but if you don’t know or remember something, say so.
 Don’t make conclusions based on matters not actually seen or heard by you.

-6. Take pictures with your phone.
-If possible, take pictures of all of the vehicles involved and any damage with your smartphone or camera before they are moved.
+6. Take pictures with your cell phone.
+If possible, take pictures of all of the vehicles involved and any damage at the scene of the accident.
 If your vehicle is a hazard to other vehicles, move it off of the road if that can be done safely, and then take pictures.
+Make sure to take pictures of the license plates of all vehicles involved.

 7. Exchange information.
-Exchange insurance information with other drivers but don’t talk to them about your impressions of how the car accident happened.
+Exchange insurance information including the policy number, driver’s license numbers, and phone numbers with other drivers but don’t talk to them about your impressions of how the car accident happened.
+Also get the badge numbers of the police officers at the scene.
+This can useful later on if you decide to get a a copy of the police report.

-8. Report the accident to your insurance company.
-As soon as possible, report the accident to your insurance company.
+8. Report the accident to your auto insurance company.
+As soon as possible, report the car accident to your insurance company.
+It is also a good idea to review your insurance policy.

 9. See a medical professional.
 Get medical attention promptly, even if you think your injuries are minor.
 Often, injuries are not felt as painful until hours after an accident.
 Also, you may have internal injuries you are not immediately aware of.
 Depending on your assessment of your injuries, seek an ambulance to a hospital, get a ride to an emergency room or urgent care, and/or see your primary care doctor.

-After an accident, the parties should contact the insurance companies and give an account of the collision.
-Always be truthful but do not voluntarily give unnecessary information.
+After a motor vehicle accident, the contact the insurance companies and give an account of the collision.
+Always be truthful but do not voluntarily give unnecessary information to any insurance agent.
 The insurance companies will try to settle for the lowest amount possible and likely try to place a percentage of the blame on all drivers involved.

 Filing a claim can be accomplished by calling your insurance company or reporting the incident through an online portal.
 Regardless of who was at fault, all motorists should notify their insurance providers.
 If uninsured, a driver can file a claim with the other driver’s insurance company if they believe that driver was at fault.

 It is likely an adjuster will contact the parties to get a recorded statement.
-Neither party is required to give a recorded statement.
+You are not required to give a recorded statement.
 If one chooses to give a statement, simply present the facts with no added details and avoid giving any information about impressions of the accident or saying any statements such as “I’m feeling fine” or “there is no serious damage or injuries.”
 Anything stated to an insurance adjuster will be used to deny a claim, delay a claim, or lower the potential financial value of a claim.

 If the insurance company has denied a claim or if a settlement offer is lower than the cost of damages, a lawsuit may be necessary.
 If the insurance company has denied a claim because it determined both drivers were at fault, that does not mean a lawsuit will be unsuccessful.